jasondo-da/Social_Media_Analysis/README.md

 ## Analysis Outline

-This exploratory data analysis aims to uncover new insights and unusual anomalies within the dataset by answering the following questions:
+This descriptive analysis aims to uncover new insights and unusual anomalies within the dataset by answering the following questions:

 - What are social media users’ preferred methods of engagement?